 |Paptide receptor radionuclide therapy||Radionuclide therapy is used for treating neuroendocrine tumours.
 A molecule that targets a specific receptor on the cell surface called somatostatin is labelled with a radioactive particle to target these tumours.
 This is called peptide receptor radionuclide therapy (PRRT).
 The radioactive particle is either Lutetium-177 or Yttrium-90.|

 |Lutetium-177 PSMA therapy||The current most promising therapy used to treat advanced prostate cancer especially castration-resistant.|

 Good preparation before the examination is important to ensure good quality images.
-You are advice to follow the instrustions closely as below:
+You are advice to follow the instructions closely as below:

-*** if you are on multiply medication or have recently received other imaging (such as barium study or CT scan), please inform our staff for the arrangement of the date of the scan.
+*** if you are on multiple medication or have recently received other imaging (such as barium study or CT scan), please inform our staff for the arrangement of the date of the scan.

-- If you are diabetic, take low carbohydrate diet a day before appointment day.
+- If you are diabetic, take low carbohydrate diet a day before the appointment date.
 Avoid sweet food and drink.
 For dinner, remember to take diabetic drug / insulin injection with the food.

 - Fasting 6 hours before appointment time (except plain water).